LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 Include `with_jwt` as `true` when the request uses a JWT access token.

 Every call increments the `login_attempts_total` Prometheus counter labelled by IP.
-When `auth_result` is `failure`, the service counts failures for that IP during the last minute.
-Once five failures occur within that window, a row is inserted in the `alerts` table with `detail` set to "Blocked: too many failures" and the response is:
+When `auth_result` is `failure`, the service counts how many failures have occurred for that IP in the last `FAIL_WINDOW_SECONDS` seconds (60 by default).
+If the count meets or exceeds `FAIL_LIMIT` (default 5) the request is blocked, an alert row is inserted with `detail` set to "Blocked: too many failures" and the response is:

 ```json
 { "status": "blocked", "fails_last_minute": <count> }